mickaelpham/java-algorithms/README.md

 Defining something in terms of itself may seem circular, but in fact it's perfectly valid, provided there's a **base** case.

+### Anagrams

+A permutation is an arrangement of things in a definite order.
+Suppose you want to list all the anagrams of a specified word—that is, all possible permutations (whether they make a real English word or not) that can be made from the letters of the original word.
+We will call this *anagramming* a word.

+You could write a program to anagram a word by following those steps:

+1. Aangram the rightmost `n-1` letters.
+2. Rotate all `n` letters.
+3. Repeat these steps `n` times.